AEGN

 Our work is underpinned by our belief that philanthropy combined with excellent science and powerful changemakers can catalyse real and lasting positive change.

-We work with the country’s 900-strong network of community organisations and changemakers — the powerhouse behind the change we seek.
+We work with Australia’s network of community organisations and changemakers — the powerhouse behind the change we seek.
 These organisations are the voice of our natural environment.
 They can show Australians how to personally contribute to sustainability.
 They can advocate for better policy and legislation to protect our environment.
 And they can demonstrate how change can happen — fast.
-With funding behind them, these organisations can achieve a world where people and nature thrive.
+With funding behind them, these organisations can achieve a world where people and ecosystems live in harmony.

 We also partner with Australia’s scientific and academic experts, many of whom are recognised globally for their contribution to research and practice in conservation and sustainability.
-And we ensure all of our work is based on latest national and international scientific data, including Australia’s State of the Environment reports.
+We ensure all of our work is based on latest national and international scientific data, including Australia’s State of the Environment reports.

 Our values

-- Our values guide how we work, partner, hold events and develop our strategy.
+Our values guide our strategy and how we work.
 We are:

-Our new three-year strategy, Giving Our All, charts a course to make this vision a reality — and there’s no time to lose.
-We are living through the most critical decade for the planet, and what we do now matters more than at any other time in history.
+Our 2025+ Strategy charts a course to make this vision a reality — and there’s no time to lose.
+We are living in the most critical decade for the planet, what we do now matters more than at any other time in history.

-Our strategic plan details ambitious goals commensurate with the threats we face, and a series of bold initiatives to realise our vision.
-Our ultimate purpose?
-To avert catastrophe and create a better world.
+Philanthropy continues to play a pivotal role in tackling some of the greatest challenges facing humanity and the natural systems that sustain life on Earth.
+Our strategy details ambitious goals commensurate with the threats we face, and a series of bold initiatives to realise our vision.

 Our impact